hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/4- Resource-Attributes.md

-then check the "Read-Only" part to see what output of this provider can be used in another provider:
+then check the "Schema" part to see what output of this provider can be used in another provider:

 for example for the "time_static" provider: